National

 According to the Nepal Gazette published on July 4, 2018, the prime minister, ministers and state ministers must submit their property details to the Office of the Prime Minister and the Council of Ministers.
 Such details should be sent to the National Vigilance Centre within 2 months.
 It is an old practice to publish such details.

-Section 50 of the Prevention of Corruption Act 2002 also states that people in public positions shall submit their property statement within 60 days of assuming public office and at the end of each fiscal year.
+Section 50 of the Prevention of Corruption Act 2002 requires public position holders to submit their property statements within 60 days of assuming public office and at the end of each fiscal year.

 “Whoever joins a public office shall, within 60 days from the date of joining the public office, and whoever is engaged in a public office on the date of commencement of this section shall, within 60 days from the date of commencement of this Act, and after that, within 60 days from the date of completion of each fiscal year, submit the updated statement of property in his/her name or the name of his/her family members, along with the sources or evidence thereof, to the body of authority,” reads the Act.

-However, subsection 50(4) of the same Act also states that the submitted property details may be confidential.
+However, subsection 50(4) of the Act also states that the submitted details may be confidential.

-Former Chief Secretary Bimal Koirala recalls that in the past, the property details shared by the ministers were published after the Cabinet meeting decision.
+Former Chief Secretary Bimal Koirala recalls that in the past, the property details shared by the ministers were published after a Cabinet decision.

-However, Koirala said this tradition was broken when the government was formed under the chairmanship of former chief justice Khilraj Regmi.
+Koirala said this tradition was broken when the Cabinet was chaired by sitting chief justice Khilraj Regmi.

-Koirala further said that the prime minister and ministers have not recently understood the seriousness of publicising property details.
-“If such a trend prevails, the country's governance system will weaken,” he said.
-“If you talk about good governance on paper but are not transparent while sitting in a public position, it will affect the governance itself.”
+Koirala further said that the recent prime ministers and ministers have not realised the seriousness of publicising property details.
+“If such a trend prevails, the country’s governance system will weaken,” he said.
+“If you talk about good governance on paper but are not transparent while in public office, it will affect governance.”

-Krishna Gyawali, a former secretary of the Nepal government, says making property details of ministers should be legally binding because the people in power might hide their assets.
-Gyawali said that ministers and people in public positions should disclose their property while in power and reveal it even when out of the position.
+Krishna Gyawali, a former government secretary, says publishing the property details of ministers should be legally binding because the people in power might hide their assets.

-“If the public gets to know their property when and after they are in power, then only the public knows the differences,” Gyawali told the Post.
+“If the public gets to know their property while and after they are in power, then only are the differences known,” Gyawali told the Post.

-“We were supposed to submit the details within two months after we assumed office, which we did,” Gurung told the Post.
+“We were supposed to submit the details within two months of assuming office, which we did,” Gurung told the Post.
 “It will be published sometime soon.”